Peggy Crawford, PhD

 Good leaders surround themselves with smart people and are willing to listen to others.
-However, it is critical that leaders also be able to make decisions.
+However, it is critical that leaders also be able to make good decisions.
 If you are a leader that does not agree with the people around you, it is important that you reach out and explain your decision-making rationales.
-When you help stakeholders feel listened to, rather than dictated to, you can inspire them and win their support.
-Sometimes, though, in the face of opposition, you have to say, "Thank you for the information, this is what I’m doing."
-You can't lead unless somebody’s behind you.
+When you help stakeholders feel listened to, rather than having dictated to, you can inspire them and win their support.
+Sometimes, though, in the face of opposition, you have to say, "Thank you for the information, this is what I am doing."
+You cannot lead unless there is someone behind you.

-You have taught at several business schools—what sets Graziadio apart?
+You have taught at several business schools—what sets Pepperdine Graziadio apart?

-I joined Graziadio in 1997 after having taught at both private and public universities.
+I joined Pepperdine Graziadio Business School in 1997 after having taught at both private and public universities.
 I appreciate that at Pepperdine we have the ability to innovate, be cognizant of what the market is asking for, and react so much more quickly to shifting market demands than other schools.
 I also respect Graziadio’s emphasis on ethics.
-We really do take it seriously when we say that we’re developing values-centered leaders.
+We really take our commitment seriously when we say that we are developing values-centered leaders.

 What can Graziadio students learn from studying abroad?

-I have taken students from our MS in Applied Finance program to Shanghai and Hong Kong on several occasions for one-week intensive study programs.
-These trips are incredibly beneficial.
-The world is getting smaller and smaller.
+I have taken students from our Masters of Science in Applied Finance program to Shanghai and Hong Kong.
+This has taken place on several occasions for our one-week intensive study programs.
+These trips can serve to be incredibly beneficial, especially our world is getting smaller and smaller.
 When we take Graziadio students abroad, they learn how people in different parts of the world think, act, and express themselves.
-It gives our students a chance to immerse themselves in new cultures, languages, food, and activities and overall deepens their ability to apply business principles to a global society.
+It gives our students a chance to immerse themselves in new cultures, languages, food, and activities.
+Overall, this experience deepens their ability to apply business principles to a global society.